 Because of his work in Woods Hole, the Museum Archives owns many original prints of Baldwin.
 In 1998, the museum printed a collection of his photos, “New England Views,” which is still available for purchase at the Museum shop.

-In Gallery One: The History of Woods Hole.
-The stories of whaling, science, hurricanes, ferries, railroads, tourism, local industries and much more that created our interesting village.
-The core of this exhibit is a timeline describing key people and significant events in the settlement and development of Woods Hole, covering the early 1600s to the present.
+Gallery One: Continuing this season in the museum’s gallery one is The History of Woods Hole, the story of whaling, science, architecture, hurricanes, ferries, railroads, tourism, local industries, and more, using photographs, documents, artifacts, recordings and tools.
+The core of this exhibit is a timeline describing key people and significant events in the settlement and development of Woods Hole, covering the time period covered from the 1600s to the present.

 Below is a list of exhibits at our Museum over the years.
 The first exhibit of the Woods Hole Historical Museum was held in 1974 in Endeavor House on School Street.
 The following year, in 1975, an exhibit was held at Fisher House on Church Street.

 In 1976, the Museum moved into Bradley House, and since then, there have usually, but not always, been at least two exhibits each year, one in each gallery.

 The Woods Hole Model, a permanent exhibit in the third gallery, was begun in the late 1970’s and completed ten years later.

 The list was compiled after a search through the minutes of the Museum steering committee.
 Those minutes were not always completely clear, but we have done the best we can to interpret them.
 We have some wonderful exhibits coming up, so be sure to stop by the museum to see what’s new!